“It’s just one of those super-extreme cars that the world needs.” Watch the video here

 What is it?

-This is Mitsubishi’s new bargain-basement supermini, which you should avoid at all costs.
+This is Mitsubishi’s bargain-basement supermini.
+And you should avoid at all costs.

 The steering is slow and vague.
 It rolls extensively.
 Grip levels are non-existent.
 Every lump and ruffle in the road is transmitted directly to your backside.
 It’s inexcusably noisy.
 Hell, there’s so much slack in the steering that you can’t tell which way the wheels are pointing…